 I, like a lot of the diaspora, dream of it after a long time of eating European food, and when I go home to visit my folks, there is always a big pot of these green leaves bubbling away with delicious red palm oil, just waiting to be spooned onto a bowl of rice.

-This is heaven for me, sitting on the veranda in the warmth, with my family, eating cassava leaves.
+This is heaven for me, sitting on the veranda in the warmth, with my family, eating Cassava Leaves.
 So, back here it the UK, I always try and recapture these flavours, and cook up great vats of it whenever any other Sierra Leonean comes to visit.
 Then we sit down and talk about home.
-Oh the absolute gorgeous smell of the perfectly cooked cassava leaves is beyond compare.
+Oh, the absolutely gorgeous smell of the perfectly cooked Cassava Leaf stew is beyond compare.

-One of the main things about making cassava leaves in the UK, that I found, is that a blender makes all the difference.
+One of the main things about making Cassava Leaf in the UK, that I found, is that a blender makes all the difference.
 Back home, the onions, chilli, the aubergines are all pounded together in a big pestle and mortar (mata wodo as we call it).
 Here you can just chuck it in the blender and a few minutes later you get the lovely thick puree.
 Golly that really makes everything easier.